SnoW246/Graph-Theory-2017/README.md

    ###### MATCH (m:module), (r:room) WHERE m.name = "Mobile Applications Development 2" AND r.name = "PF18" CREATE (m)-[rel:IN]->(r)
    ###### MATCH (m:module), (r:room) WHERE m.name = "Server Side Rad" AND r.name = "436 CR5" CREATE (m)-[rel:IN]->(r)
    ###### MATCH (m:module), (r:room) WHERE m.name = "Graph Theory" AND r.name = "208" CREATE (m)-[rel:IN]->(r)
+   Decision about having "HAS" relationship between each module and individual rooms wasn't difficult to come up with, since every MODULE needs to HAVE a certain ROOM so it can be TAUGHT to GROUPS by a LECTURER.
+Since ROOM is a part of venue, each module require a venue.
 5. #### Create Group nodes
    ###### CREATE (g1:group {name:"Group-A"}),
    ###### (g2:group {name:"Group-B"}),